 9. Link Documents

-See also Section 25 within the Model Schools Child Protection and Safeguarding Policy.
+Child Protection and Safeguarding Policy.

 10. Review of Policy

 This Policy will be reviewed on a bi-annual basis or in light of updated national/local guidance, whichever is the sooner.

+November 2018

+Review due November 2020